 1) A wedding

-Suppose you are asked to design an event to prepare the workers of two companies that are about to merge.
+Suppose a client asks you to design an event to prepare the workers of two companies that are about to merge.
 Merging two organizational cultures is generally a difficult task; for examples review the history of the AOL and Time Warner or Chrysler and Daimler-Benz mergers.
 Most of us do not have direct experience of corporate mergers.
 But we are familiar with what happens at a wedding—a ceremony about the merging of two people’s lives!
 Making this connection suggests modeling the corporate merger event on the marriage process.
 This could include how the couple (of companies) met, “courted”, and got “engaged”.
 Other marriage components suggest themselves: “stag nights” before the wedding, rehearsal dinners, etc., culminating in the actual “wedding” of the two companies.
 In their book, Mike & Eric recount how they used this particular Elementary Meeting model for a successful company merger.

 2) A conversation